As more couples delay parenthood, older parents and kids weigh joys and challenges of age gap

 Ms Ng Siau Hwei, the head of psychology at the National University Hospital’s (NUH) paediatrics department, said that children at different ages understand death differently, and parents should be mindful of their child’s level of understanding of death, before speaking to them about the topic.

-“If parents really have to broach the topic... it is important that both parents are on the same page about what to say and how to say it,” said Ms Ng, adding that they should also ensure that the message is appropriate to the child’s developmental stage and that it is shared at an uninterrupted time.
+“If parents really have to broach the topic... it is important that both parents are on the same page about what to say and how to say it,” said Ms Ng.

 “It is important to reassure the child that they will always be cared for, who will be around to help out, and what plans have been made to ensure they are looked after.
 Reassure the child that it is alright to ask questions and to express their feelings.”